Water Strategies Review

 Is there really any point in debating anything with this council?
 It appears there may be a faction who vote for what THEY want regardless of any relevant and requested community input (tick the box for community consultation, but put submissions in the ‘no further action box????).
 I’m starting to wonder (a) how many supporters of this regime actually pay rates and (b) how many actually work for a living rather than bludge off the tax payer.
 It’s really easy to be “green” if you don’t actually work for a living and don’t really have to consider sustaining a living.
 To say I’ve found this council disappointing is an understatement.
 In any decent Organisation there is BALANCE and frankly it’s hard to see any.
 To think I was excited to move to an area with a “green” council, stupid, stupid me.

-Meg.h about 4 years ago
+Meg.h over 4 years ago

 Page last updated: 10 May 2021, 01:49 PM